 Booking.com – The most valuable and comprehensive booking platform.
 The variety is so big, that you are bound to find amazing deals via this site (especially on single and double rooms).
 Loving it!

 CouchSurfing – Great site and community.
 Couchsurfing allows you to stay for free with locals who like to host travelers!
-Since I work and travel at the same time, I don’t use it much for accommodation, but I do use it to participate in local events and meet people for coffee in unfamiliar places.
+Since I work and travel at the same time, I don’t use it for accommodation anymore, but I do use it to participate in local events and meet people for coffee in unfamiliar places.

 HostelWorld – I have booked hundreds of hostels on this site.
 It has the most comprehensive selection of global hostels by far, which is especially reliable for dorm-bed reservations.